 Keep in mind this guideline applies only to the disclosure of personal information that is not prohibited.
 You should NEVER share prohibited personal information with a customer.

-You can use a fake mailing address and a free email account (e.g. Hotmail, Gmail, Yahoo) to use just for testing purposes.
-If you want to ensure that it’s valid, look up a mailing address for a city office in your area and use this address when testing.
+You can use a fake mailing address and a free email account (e.g., Hotmail, Gmail, Yahoo) for testing purposes.
+If you want to make sure it's valid, look up a mailing address for a city office in your area and use this address when testing.